andreaperdoncin-ai/motocross_game/README.md

 ## 🇬🇧 English

 This is a simple yet fun 3D-style arcade Motocross game developed entirely in Python using the Pygame library.
-The game was tailor-made for **Amedeo (a 4-year-old boy)**, with the goal of introducing him to video games through highly accessible controls and bright, immediate graphics.
+The game was tailor-made for **Ame (a 4-year-old boy)**, with the goal of introducing him to video games through highly accessible controls and bright, immediate graphics.

 ### 🎮 Game Objective
 The goal is to complete **3 laps** of the track while collecting as many coins as possible and avoiding the trees on the sides.
 There are no harsh penalties: the game is designed to be a fun, frustration-free experience suitable for a 4-year-old.